 Computers, smart phones and other gadgets are ubiquitous in our lives.
 Ever-easier to carry around with us, it's a rare moment...

-Asphalt technology involves the use of machinery to spread concrete or asphalt and to create paved roadways.
-Asphalt technology...
+Asphalt technology involves the use of machinery to spread concrete or asphalt in order to create paved roadways, bridges,...

 Process technology jobs are found in many fields, including manufacturing, power generation and water treatment.
 Every industry...